Do you think your child may have dyslexia?

 Does a dyslexia screening provide an official diagnosis for dyslexia?

-A dyslexia screening is an academic screening, not a medical diagnosis.
+A dyslexia screening is an academic screening, not a diagnosis.
 This type of screening is ideal for struggling readers who have not achieved reading and writing fluency with traditional methods or through other models of intervention, have not made progress with getting help in school, or feel that the help from school is falling short.
+Maybe, even for those who have been through more formal evals and still feel like something is missing.

-The screening process takes approximately 90 minutes.
+The testing process takes up to 3 hours, and includes input from parents and teachers.
+Your evaluator will let you know more about the specific process when the appointment is booked.
 We use a few different evaluation tools that look at all areas of literacy, including auditory processing, oral reading, comprehension, and applied spelling.
 From this information we gain an understanding of why your child struggles with reading skills, and what areas are the most critical for remediation.

 Once the evaluation is complete, a report will be written and emailed to you.
 Parents are invited to come and discuss the results and the best next steps for getting appropriate help.